Friday, March 24, 2006

 Despite snow and ice, there is abundant sun here.
 Earlier this week, Monday and Tuesday, I believe it was, the sun was brilliant all day long.
 After days of gloom and fog, it feels like life is returning.
 Today we’ll have fairyland for a while – the trees and bushes look like they’re sugar-coated – but after a few hours of sunshine, it’ll be gone.
 Time for spring!

 Dawn now features noisy chattering from the feathered crowd.
 On Sunday and Monday it was in the mid-60’s, and the robin was in full voice, notifying us of the coming rain.
-Rain it did. (and I have a mystery leak in the basement - - no where near an outside wall.
-Swell.)
+Rain it did.

 The Michigan statewide bird report dutifully recorded each Thursday night, this week features 3900+ long-tailed ducks, formerly called oldsquaw, along Lake Michigan in Allegan County, site of many a bird walk in my days of youth.
 The duck’s official name was changed to conform to British nomenclature.
 As well, the U.S. Fish and Wildlife Service in Alaska petitioned the American Ornithologist’s Union to change the name, potentially offensive, because the bird’s declining numbers in Alaska would require cooperation from Native Americans to sustain the population.